 - Pour the hot coffee into the batter and beat until fully incorporated.
 Do not over mix.

 - Pour into the pan, spreading it out evenly.
+Position it on the center rack of the oven to ensure even baking, avoiding placement too close to the top or bottom.
 Bake for 27-30 minutes or until a toothpick comes out clean.
 Don't open the oven door while the cake is baking.

 - Let cool while making the frosting.